MicrosoftDocs/architecture-center/docs/framework/security/design-apps-considerations.md

 - **Application hosting platform**.
 The computing environment where the application runs.
 This could take many forms with significant variations on who is responsible for security:

     -   **Legacy applications**. typically require a full operating system (and any middleware) hosted on physical or virtualized hardware.
 This operating system and installed middleware/other components are operated and secured by the application owner or their infrastructure team(s).
 The security responsibility for the physical hardware and OS virtualization components (virtualization hosts, operating systems, and management services) varies:
-         -   **On-premises** - The application owner is responsible for maintenance and security.
+         -   **On-premises:** The application owner is responsible for maintenance and security.
-         -   **IaaS** – The cloud provider is responsible for the underlying infrastructure and the application owner’s organization is responsible for the VM configuration, operating system, and any components installed on it.
+         -   **IaaS:** The cloud provider is responsible for the underlying infrastructure and the application owner’s organization is responsible for the VM configuration, operating system, and any components installed on it.

     -   **Modern applications** are hosted on PaaS environments such as an Azure application service.
 The underlying operating system is secured by the cloud provider.
 Application owners are responsible for the security of the application service configurations.